guipotje/facerec_example/README.md

     └── yolov8n-face.pt
 ```

-No need to download the model weights separately; just populate the db with images of individuals.
+No need to download the model weights, they will be downloaded automatically when running the web-app; just populate the db with images of individuals.
 We adhere to the LFW (Labeled Faces in the Wild) format for image organization.

 We use Docker to simplify the setup.
 Just run the following command to get started:
 ```bash